-We now investigate the spatial and temporal patterns that occur during the period that the teleconnection is significant.
-Different components of the pathway (i.e. SST, OLR, z300, t2m) are plotted as rows in Figure 5.
-The negative phase, positive phase and their difference are plotted in the left, right and middle column, respectively.
+We now investigate the spatial and temporal patterns that occur during the period in which the teleconnection is significant.
+Different components of the pathway (i.e. SST, OLR, $z{300}$ , t2m) are plotted as rows in Fig. 5.
+The negative phase, positive phase and their difference are plotted in the left, right, and middle columns respectively.
 Unmasked grid cells in the middle column display differences that were found to be significantly different from differences that can arise by chance.
-To conduct this two-sided test we resampled entire summer seasons from the 1980-2021 data, with replacement (i.e. a block-bootstrap), until groups with sizes as in Fig. 4C were obtained.
-We then computed the difference between their composite means and repeated the procedure

-500 times to obtain a sampling distribution per grid cell.
-Subsequently we tested whether the actual difference fell outside the distributions' empirical quantiles (q0.025 and 0.975 for $\alpha = 0.05$, and q0.05 and 0.95 for $\alpha = 0.1$).
+To conduct this two-sided test we resampled entire summer seasons from the 1980-2021 data, with replacement (i.e. a block-bootstrap), until groups with sizes as in Fig. 4c were obtained.
+We then computed the difference between their composite means and repeated the procedure 500 times to obtain a sampling distribution per grid cell.
+Subsequently, we tested whether the actual difference fell outside the distributions' empirical quantiles (q0.025 and 0.975 for $\alpha = 0.05$ , and q0.05 and 0.95 for $\alpha = 0.1$ ).

-It is clear that the WPD index captures a large geographical pattern with pronounced SST and OLR anomalies accross the Pacific ocean, despite being defined by small boxes (Fig. 5A-F).
-Visually, the SST states in week -3 to 0 represent a combination of three patterns: (i) ENSO, which is visible in the La-Niña-like equatorial contrast between anomalously cool SSTs in Niño 4 and anomalously hot SSTs around the Maritime continent in Fig. 5A, and in the El-Niño-like contrasts in Fig. 5C, (ii) the west Pacific warming mode, which Funk and Hoell (2015) describe as a tilted 'V' that connects the above-normal SSTs around the Maritime continent to the extra-tropics, in north-eastward and south-eastward direction (the north-eastward extension from component 2 is significantly present in Fig. 5B), and (iii) a PDO-like pattern consisting of the same north-east extension of warm SST anomalies, surrounded by cold anomalies to its south, west and north, which is a Pacific configuration known to provide summertime predictability for the eastern US (our Fig. 5A and Fig. 1F of Vijverberg and Coumou (2022)).
+It is clear that the WPD index captures a large geographical pattern with pronounced SST and OLR anomalies across the Pacific ocean, despite being defined by small boxes (Fig. 5a-f).
+Visually, the SST states in weeks -3to 0 represent a combination of three patterns: (i) ENSO, which is visible in the La-Niña-like equatorial contrast between anomalously cool SSTs in Niño 4 and anomalously hot SSTs around the Maritime continent in Fig. 5a, and in the El-Niño-like contrasts in Fig. 5c, (ii) the west Pacific warming mode, which Funk and Hoell (2015) describe as a tilted "V" that connects the above-normal SSTs around the Maritime continent to the extra-tropics, in north-eastward and south-eastward directions (the north-eastward extension from component 2 is significantly present in Fig. 5b), and (iii) a PDO-like pattern consisting of the same north-east extension of warm SST anomalies, surrounded by cold anomalies to its south, west, and north, which is a Pacific configuration known to provide summertime predictability for the eastern US (our Fig. 5a and Fig. 1f of Vijverberg and Coumou, 2022).
 Generally, patterns of SST anomalies captured by WPD resemble the results of the mentioned studies only partially.
-For instance, the 'cold surrounding', which is part of the PDO-like pattern, does not show up as statistically significant in this study.
-Such differences are understandable because the WPD index is designed for direct sub-seasonal association to summertime European t2m, which, only to a lesser degree, is found in the other modes (Fig 3C).
-The important WPD features, emphasized by significance testing, are the tropical central-to-west Pacific SST anomalies, and the ones in the WNP region, extending north-eastward from component 2 (Fig. 5B).
+For instance, the "cold surrounding", which is part of the PDO-like pattern, does not show up as statistically significant in this study.
+Such differences are understandable because the WPD index is designed for direct sub-seasonal association with summertime European t2m, which, only to a lesser degree, is found in the other modes (Fig. 3c).
+The important WPD features, emphasized by significance testing, are the tropical central-to-west Pacific SST anomalies, and the ones in the WNP region, extending north-eastward from component 2 (Fig. 5b).